What you can do about all these data breaches?Jan. 13, 2022 / My Data Removal Staff

 Freeze your credit

 If you freeze your credit, you make it so no one can open a new credit account in your name.
 Once you freeze it, you get a pin so that you can unfreeze it if you need to get a new credit card or a loan.
 This is beneficial because it prevents people without your pin from opening new accounts.
 This can go a long way in preventing identity theft if they can’t open credit in your name.
 You should freeze your credit at the major credit bureaus: TransUnion, Equifax, and Experian.
-There are lots of online guides that can walk you through the process of freezing your credit.

 It is the unfortunate reality of the technology age that there is no end in sight to data breaches.
 The odds of having some of your information exposed in a data breach are only going to increase with time.
 It would be wise for you to try at least one thing from this list to help you minimize your risk.
 We hope you can stay safe both digitally and physically.